Michael has gained experience of a wide variety of planning issues during his pupillage, including:

 Compulsory Purchase / Compensation

 Michael assisted Isabella Tafur in a multi-million pound compensation case before the Upper Tribunal (Lands Chamber), which settled during trial.
 At issue was whether a proposed development on the site would have been granted permission.
-The principal relevant policy was a complex, ‘tiered’ policy, and there were significant heritage issues involving multiple Listed Buildings.
+The principal policy was a complex, ‘tiered’ policy, and there were significant heritage issues involving multiple Listed Buildings.

 Michael also assisted Isabella Tafur preparing for a blight case under the Town and Country Planning Act 1990, Part VI, Chapter II, advising, in particular, on whether a diminution in value of a property could constitute ‘material detriment’.